OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

-Analyzing memory can help developers to identify root causes of different problems, like for example application crashes, etc. However, it can also be used to gain access to sensitive data.
+Analyzing memory can help developers to identify root causes of several problems, such as application crashes.
+However, it can also be used to gain access to sensitive data.
 This section describes how to check for disclosure of data within the process' memory.

 First, you need to identify which sensitive information is stored in memory.
 Basically, if you have a sensitive asset it's very likely that at some point it is loaded in memory.
-The objective is to verify that these info has as short exposure as possible.
+The objective is to verify that this info is exposed as briefly as possible.

-To be able to investigate the memory of an application a memory dump needs to be created first or the memory needs to be viewed with real-time updates.
-This is also already the problem, as the application only stores certain information in memory if certain functions are triggered within the application.
-Memory investigation can of course be executed randomly in every stage of the application, but it is much more beneficial to understand first what the mobile app is doing and what kind of functionalities it offers and also make a deep dive into the (decompiled) source code before making any memory analysis.
+To be able to investigate the memory of an application a memory dump needs to be created first.
+Alternatively it can be analyzed in real-time, e.g. over a debugger.
+No matter the approach, this is a very error prone process from a verification point of view, as what you will get in a certain dump is the data left by the functions that were executed.
+You might miss executing critical scenarios.
+Additionally, unless you know the footprint of the data you are looking for (either the exact value, or its format), it is quite easy not to identify it during analysis.
+For example, if the app performs encryption based on a randomly generated symmetric key, unless you get to know the value of the key by other means, it is very unlikely that you will be able to spot it in memory.

-Once sensitive functions are identified, like decryption of data, the investigation of a memory dump might be beneficial in order to identify sensitive data like a key or the decrypted information itself.
+Therefore you are better off starting with static analysis.

 #### Static Analysis